Don't Breathe 2: Critical response

+Accolades

+The film was nominated for "Worst Film of 2021" at the Hawaii Film Critics Society.

 Future

 In August 2021, Álvarez and Sayagues expressed interest in developing a sequel, acknowledging that Rocky from the first movie may appear in a future film.
 The filmmakers elaborated that there are plans to explore additional characters from the first movie, stating that by the end of Don't Breathe, the stories of Norman Nordstrom / "The Blind Man" and Jane Levy's Roxanne "Rocky" were intentionally left open-ended, as both characters got away with different illegal activities.
 The pair stated that they intend to explore the consequences that both characters face for their criminal actions, with each of their pasts catching up to them in different movies.
 Sayagues stated that they intend to continue Roxanne's story in the future.
 That same month, in a number of interviews, Lang expressed interest in reprising his role in additional movies.

 By August 2022, it was reported that a third film was officially in development.
 In October 2022, Lang confirmed that he is currently preparing to reprise his role in a third film.
+In a June 2025 interview, Stephen Lang said that there is a concept for the third film but there was some backward progress in the development, there was some minimal progress in the last few months but he clarified that they wanted the film to be really complete and wanted his character to be killed in the sequel.